pyelasticsearch/pyelasticsearch/docs/source/elasticsearch-py.rst

   official client.
 If you have unusual needs, we might not be for you.
   Otherwise, enjoy having less verbose code.

+* Safety

+  If something fails, it always raises an exception, making it hard to accidentally ignore. elasticsearch-py doesn't always do this: you need to check for errors explicitly when using its bulk indexing helper.

 * Better documentation

   You should never need to read the source code to figure out what to do.